planttheidea/crio/API.md

     * Set value at index of *keys*, or if an array sets deeply nested object (will create if does not exist)
     * Returns new crio object with values post-set
 * thaw *returns CrioObject*
-    * Recursively thaw object deeply
+    * Recursively thaws object deeply
 * toArray *returns CrioArray*
     * Converts crio object to crio array of values
 * toJS *returns object*